 The most popular Moroccan recipe is of Tagine.
 It has originated from the Berbers.
 It typically includes meat, chicken, fish or vegetables.
 Some of it is even made with meat and fruits.
 It is cooked in a conical clay pot placed over hot coal.
 Another popular Moroccan recipe is Couscous, which is made of semolina and then topped with meat and vegetables.
 The traditional Moroccan recipe demands it to be made with seven different vegetables.
 Pastilla is an Andalusian dish that was brought into Morocco by the Moors.
 However, many Moroccans claim was “perfected” in Fez.
 It is a large pastry that has chicken or pigeon stuffing, sprinkled with cinnamon and sugar.
 It brings out the sweet and savory taste to perfection.

 No meal is complete without dessert and Moroccan recipes offer many tasteful options.
 Moroccans also prefer to eat fruit for dessert.
-Cream filled pastries often accompany the different teas.
+Cream-filled pastries often accompany different teas.
 Tea and pastry combo is often used to welcome guests.
 Almond paste filled Moroccan pastries make for a wonderful snack in between meals as well.
-The beauty of Moroccan recipes lie in their diversity which has been perfected by its people for over a period of time.
+The beauty of Moroccan recipes lies in their diversity which has been perfected by its people for over a period of time.